 Most network devices are dependent on electric power for them to function.
 That is why having a backup power source in the location of your network devices may it be a simple equipment room or a high-end data center, is a must.
 This ensures that the worst-case scenario of having a power outage can be addressed by power backup systems, like having a generator on-site or a UPS, to make sure that there is continuity of network service.

 This redundancy ensures that if ever the main data center encounters a severe outage like a city-wide blackout that lasts longer than the power backup systems can provide an alternate data center which is in a different location from the affected one can take over to ensure the business continuity.

 Data redundancy is usually present together with at least one of the redundancy types above because the data is considered as one of the most important assets of a business or organization.
 That is why having backup data either on a separate backup server or cloud is needed to make sure that data is readily available despite any untoward downtime.

 Benefits of Network Redundancy

 Putting a network contingency in place enables the business to prevent revenue loss caused by unplanned outages.
 Do take note that even if the downtimes are unplanned, they can be mitigated with proactive solutions.
 Here are several benefits of having extensive backup systems in your entire network:

 24/7 network availability is an obvious advantage of implementing redundant networks.
 This is important to customers who rely upon 24-hour services such as hospitals and banks.

-IT security in general relies on redundancy to be qualified as effective.
-Redundant networks allows us to have state-of-the-art security measures in place and the backing of successful compliance audits.
+IT security, in general, relies on redundancy to be qualified as effective.
+Redundant networks allow us to have state-of-the-art security measures in place and the backing of successful compliance audits.
 With redundant networks, downtime doesn’t leave your information vulnerable as team members work to isolate and resolve the security concern.